Why you should calculate average hours worked

 The risks of not calculating total annual work hours

-Calculating the total annual working hours and utilizing these figures to inform company policies is paramount, as doing so helps protect your employees’ wellbeing and keeps your organization compliant.
+Calculating the total annual working hours and utilizing these figures to inform company policies is paramount, as doing so helps protect your employees’ wellbeing and keeps your organization running efficiently.